microsoft/msphpsql/LinuxTutorial.md

 [![pic1](https://msdnshared.blob.core.windows.net/media/2016/07/image1101.png)](https://msdnshared.blob.core.windows.net/media/2016/07/image1101.png)

+###Install Apache

-###Install Apache: You are now ready to install Apache.
-You can install from source, or you can use your package manager. ###
+You are now ready to install Apache.
+You can install from source, or you can use your package manager.
 To install from source, follow these instructions.

 1. From the Apache web site, download the Apache source.
 Go to [http://httpd.apache.org/download.cgi#apache24](http://httpd.apache.org/download.cgi) and click on the link to the tar.gz file.
 In what follows, we'll assume it is `httpd-2.4.20.tar.gz`.
 Take note of the directory to which it is downloaded.